 Sacroiliac Joint Pain Treatment Recovery

-Following the Orthofix SambaScrew® procedure, patients should will follow the post-operative guidelines provided by the physicians at PAIN DOCTOR.
+Following the Orthofix SambaScrew® procedure, patients should will follow the post-operative guidelines provided by the physicians at OPTIMAL.
 There will be a small 2-3 inch incision in the lateral buttock area that would be closed with sutures and or staples and this would need to heal for approximately 3 weeks before normal activity can be resumed.
 During that time of healing, there would be restrictions on activity and you would not be able to lift more than 10 lbs.
 After the incision is completely healed, activity can be increased, but will still be limited some for the first 3 months until the fusion is solid.